k8sgpt-ai/k8sgpt/README.md

 - Download the latest Windows binaries of **k8sgpt** from the [Release](https://github.com/k8sgpt-ai/k8sgpt/releases) tab based on your system architecture.
 - Extract the downloaded package to your desired location.
-Configure the system _path_ variable with the binary location
+Configure the system _PATH_ environment variable with the binary location

 ## Operator Installation